BriJackTuongVu/Bang-Theo-Doi-Khach-Hang-and-Tien-Thuong/replit.md

 - June 25, 2025.
 Simplified interface by removing import/upload buttons and adding table deletion feature
 - June 25, 2025.
 Added automatic data synchronization from customer reports to main tracking table
 - June 25, 2025.
 Enhanced auto-sync to update closed customers when reportReceivedDate is set
+- June 25, 2025.
+Migrated from MemStorage to DatabaseStorage for persistent data storage
 ```

 ## User Preferences